Graduated Response Early Years

 When the Designated Medical Officer (DMO) for Education has notified the Local Authority (LA) that a child may have Special Educational Needs/Disability, you will also be notified if the child attends your setting.
 The letter they send you is known as a SEND Support Notification.

-You can make a 'Request for Support' to your Early Years SEND Advisor to help you with the process.
+You can make a 'Request for Support' to your Early Years SEND Advisor to help you with the process using the Request for Support form (DOC)

-You can share the guidance below with parents:
+You can share following guidance with parents: SEND Support Notifications guidance for parents (PDF)

-The flowchart below provides steps for early years settings to work through following an SSN.
+The Support for Early Years Settings following a SEND Support Notification flowchart (PDF) provides steps for early years settings to work through following an SSN.

 You may decide to apply for Early Intervention Funding to help fund appropriate support.